Bob Kline

 Robert George Kline [Junior] (December 9, 1909 – March 16, 1987) was a pitcher in Major League Baseball who played for three teams between the 1930 and 1934 seasons.
 Listed at 6' 3", 200 lb., Kline batted and threw right-handed.
 He was born in Enterprise, Ohio.

 Career

-A fastball thrower, Kline started and filled various relief roles coming out from the bullpen as a closer, middle reliever, and set-up man.
+A fastball thrower, Kline started and filled various relief roles coming out of the bullpen as a closer, middle reliever, and set-up man.
 He entered the majors in 1930 with the Boston Red Sox, playing for them four years before joining the Philadelphia Athletics (1934) and Washington Senators (1934).
 While in Boston, he learned to pitch a sinker from roommate Wilcy Moore which helped him to win 11 games in 1932.

 On October 1, 1933, Kline was the opposing pitcher at Yankee Stadium during the last pitching appearance for Babe Ruth.

-At the end of the season, he was sent by Boston along Rabbit Warstler and cash to the Athletics in the same transaction that brought Lefty Grove, Rube Walberg and Max Bishop to the Red Sox.
-He split the season with Philadelphia and Washington, collecting seven relief wins to lead the American League pitchers.
+At the end of the season, Kline was sent by Boston, along with Rabbit Warstler and cash, to the Athletics in a transaction that brought Lefty Grove, Rube Walberg and Max Bishop to the Red Sox.
+He split the season with Philadelphia and Washington, collecting seven relief wins to lead the American League pitchers after his contract was sold to the Senators on June 23, 1934.